kellyhennigan/Enigma-MID-scripts/README.md

 #### output
 Saves out VOI timecourses (as csv files) to directory **data/timecourses_mid/** and saves out figures to **figures/timecourses_mid/**.

-Here's are some example timecourse plots for this sample of 42 controls:
+Here are some example timecourse plots for this sample of 42 controls; note that error bars show standard error of the mean (SEM):

-NAcc is parametrically modulated by gain amount (i.e., activation for $5 > $1 > $0):
+NAcc is parametrically modulated by gain amount (i.e., activation for $5 > $1 > $0) during the anticipation phase (i.e., t=4-6 seconds after trial onset):
 ![](repo_figs/nacc_gain_trials.png)

-...but is less sensitive to gain vs nongain outcomes:
+...but is less sensitive to gain vs nongain outcomes (i.e., t=12 seconds after trial onset):
 ![](repo_figs/nacc_gain_trials_by_outcome.png)